2008–09 AC Milan season

 During the 2008–09 season, Milan played its 75th Serie A season in the club's existence.
-Milan would also compete in the 2008-09 Coppa Italia and UEFA Cup after a 5th place finish the Previous Season.
+Milan would also compete in the 2008-09 Coppa Italia and UEFA Cup after a 5th-place finish the Previous Season.

 Milan would finish third in Serie A, 10 points behind champions and rivals Inter Milan.
 Milan also failed to win the Coppa Italia or UEFA Cup meaning they finished without a trophy for the first time since 2006.
-This season marked Carlo Ancelotti's final season in charge of Milan as he resigned after Milan's final game of the season.
+This season marked Carlo Ancelotti's final season in charge of Milan as he resigned after Milan's final game of the season as well as legendary defender Paolo Maldini’s 24th and final time appearing with the club, spending his whole entire career since 1985.